orlevii/realm/docs/docs/cli.md

 - `--since`: Includes only projects affected by a change since the specified reference.
 - `--all`: Includes all projects if no projects were changed when using the --since filter.
-- `--scope`: Includes only projects that match the given wilcard pattern.
+- `--scope`: Includes only projects that match the given wildcard pattern.
 - `--ignore`: Filters out projects that match the given wildcard pattern.
 - `--match`: Filters by a field specified in `pyproject.toml`.